Eng-YasminKotb/NodeJS_Level1/Module_4: NodeJS WebServer/README.md

     - allows you define your parameters by name using `<param_name>` within the route path portion for tha route
     - better methode to use than regex
     - EX:`: /user/:useld
+## Implementing HTTP Services in NodeJSWhat is controller in NodeJS:
+  **Routes**
+   -to forword the supported reqest(and any information encoded in request URLs) to teh appropriate controller functions **Controller**
+   -functions to get the requested data from the modules, create an HTML page displaying the data, and return it to the user to view in the browser.
+   **Views**
+   -used by the controllers to render the data.